Temporal stability in human interaction networks: Introduction

 \subsection{Related work}

+The fact that unreciprocated edges often exceed 50\% in human interaction networks~\cite{newmanEvolving} motivated the inclusion of symmetry metrics in our analysis.
+No correlation of topological characteristics and geographical coordinates was found~\cite{barabasiGeo}, therefore geographical positions were not considered in our study.
+Gender related behavior in mobile phone datasets was indeed reported~\cite{barabasiSex} but it is not relevant for the present work because email messages and addresses have no gender related metadata~\cite{gmanePack}.

 Research on network evolution is often restricted to network growth, in which there is a monotonic increase in the number of events~\cite{barabasiEvo}.
-Exceptions are reported in this section, with emphasis on those more closely related to the present article.

 Network types have been discussed with regard to the number of participants, intermittence of their activity and network longevity~\cite{barabasiEvo}.
-Two topologically different networks emerged from human interaction networks, depending on the frequency of interactions, which can either be a generalized power law or an exponential connectivity distribution~\cite{barabasiTopologicalEv}.
-In email list networks, scale-free properties were reported with $\alpha \approx 1.8$~\cite{bird} (as are web browsing and library loans~\cite{barabasiHumanDyn}), and different linguistic traces were related to weak and strong ties~\cite{GMANE2}.
+Two topologically different networks emerged from human interaction networks, depending on whether the frequency of interactions follows a generalized power law or an exponential connectivity distribution~\cite{barabasiTopologicalEv}.
+In email list networks, scale-free properties were reported with $\alpha \approx 1.8$~\cite{bird} (as in web browsing and library loans~\cite{barabasiHumanDyn}), and different linguistic traces were related to weak and strong ties~\cite{Gmane2}.

-Unreciprocated edges often exceed 50\% in the analyzed networks, which matches empirical evidence from the literature~\cite{newmanEvolving} and motivated the inclusion of symmetry metrics in our analysis.
-No correlation of topological characteristics and geographical coordinates was found~\cite{barabasiGeo}, therefore geographical positions were not considered in our study.
-Gender related behavior in mobile phone datasets was indeed reported~\cite{barabasiSex}, but this was not considered in the present article because email messages and addresses have no gender related metadata~\cite{gmanePack}.